-Monday 5th March 2018 was a historic day for two reasons.
-Firstly, The Silent Child, a British film featuring a four-year-old profoundly deaf girl who learnt to communicate by sign language won an Oscar for the Best live action Short film.
-Secondly this was the first time that BSL had been used in Parliament; as part of a parliamentary debate on a very important issue affecting the deaf community and families of deaf children – British sign language being a part of the national curriculum.
+Monday, 5th March 2018, was a historic day for two reasons.
+Firstly, The Silent Child, a British film featuring a four-year-old profoundly deaf girl who learnt to communicate by sign language, won an Oscar for Best live action Short film.
+Secondly, this was the first time that BSL had been used in Parliament; as part of a parliamentary debate on a very important issue affecting the deaf community and families of deaf children – British sign language being a part of the national curriculum.

 This was a strong debate with support from all MPs in attendance, who saw it as a consensual debate, with all Ministers pushing for the same thing.

-It was unanimous with Ministers agreeing that BSL should be offered as a part of the national curriculum as a GCSE, with each Minister’s comment describing the reasons for it to happen and the benefits that it would offer to deaf people in the UK.
+It was unanimous, with Ministers agreeing that BSL should be offered as a part of the national curriculum as a GCSE, with each Minister’s comment describing the reasons for it to happen and the benefits it would offer deaf people in the UK.

-Liz Twist, MP for Blaydon said “the barrier was taken down in Hollywood last night, now we need to begin working taking down the barrier in Westminster.”
+Liz Twist, MP for Blaydon, said, “the barrier was taken down in Hollywood last night; now we need to begin working on taking down the barrier in Westminster.”

-This was echoed by other Minister’s who showed concerns about how Members of Parliament communicate with their deaf constituents, that deaf children were not being given an equal opportunity to education and that despite there being an Equality Act, the Government aren’t taking responsibility of ensuring that this happens within Parliament.
+This was echoed by other Minister who showed concerns about how Members of Parliament communicate with their deaf constituents, that deaf children were not being given an equal opportunity to education and that despite there being an Equality Act, the Government aren’t taking responsibility for ensuring that this happens within Parliament.

 In 2014, 41.3% of deaf children attained five GCSEs at grades A* – C, compared to 69.3% of children with no identified special educational needs.
 This is a difference of 22.6% combined with a 14% reduction of teachers of the deaf.